Canadian-owned. Canadian-delivered. Canadian data residency.

 15–200Employee sweet spot

-Best fit for Canadian businesses already running Microsoft 365 that want to automate approvals, reporting, onboarding, and data entry without hiring developers.
+Best fit for Canadian businesses already running Microsoft 365 that want to automate approvals, reporting, onboarding, and data entry without hiring developers and without sending workflow data outside Canada.

-What Power Automate actually does for a 30-person business
+What Power Automate consulting actually delivers for a Canadian SMB

-Power Automate is Microsoft's workflow automation tool, built into every Microsoft 365 subscription.
+Power Automate is the workflow engine built into every Microsoft 365 subscription.
 It connects apps, triggers actions, and moves data between systems without anyone manually doing it.
-Most businesses already pay for it.
-Most businesses don't use it.
+Most Canadian businesses already pay for it inside their M365 license.
+Most Canadian businesses don’t use it.

 According to Microsoft, employees spend an average of 40% of their time on low-value repetitive tasks that automation could handle.
-For a 30-person business, that's roughly 12 full-time equivalents doing work that software should do.
+For a 30-person Canadian business, that is roughly 12 full-time equivalents doing work that software should be doing.

-Fusion's Power Automate consulting starts by identifying which of those tasks are worth automating, what the workflow should look like, and how to build it in a way that's maintainable and secure.
-We don't just build flows and disappear.
-As your managed IT partner, we own the automation alongside you.
+Fusion Computing’s Power Automate consulting starts by identifying which of those tasks are worth automating, what the workflow should look like, and how to build it in a way that is maintainable, secure, and Canadian-compliant.
+We do not just build flows and disappear.
+As your managed IT partner, Fusion Computing owns the automation alongside you, from a Canadian office, using a Canadian Microsoft 365 tenant.

 Approval workflows

-Purchase orders, expense requests, IT access requests, contract sign-offs.
-Set up routing rules once.
+Purchase orders, expense claims, IT access requests, GST/HST-tracked vendor sign-offs.
+Routing rules configured once.
 Every request goes to the right person, gets tracked, and gets escalated if it sits too long.
+Audit logs ready for a CRA review.

 Employee onboarding automation